 - Shopping and consumer guarantees

-- Renting, buying, selling a home

-- · Home building and renovating

-- Strata and community living

-- Retirement villages

-- Co-operatives, associations and charitable fundraising

-- Product safety

-- Resolving dispute

-www.fairtrading.nsw.gov.au

-Enquiries 13 32 20

-Language assistance 13 14 50 (ask for an interpreter in your language)

-TTY 1300 723 404 for hearing impaired
+- Co-operatives, associations and charitable fundraising - www.fairtrading.nsw.gov.au Enquiries 13 32 20 Language assistance 13 14 50 (ask for an interpreter in your language) TTY 1300 723 404 for hearing impaired for international students

-$\textcircled{State of New South Wales (NSW Fair Trading)} \\ Creative Commons Attribution 4.0 licence.
-For information: fairtrading.nsw.gov.au/ftw/Copyright.page$

-This publication must not be relied on as legal advice.
-For more information about this topic, refer to the appropriate legislation.
+$\ensuremath{\textcircled{\sc State}}$ of New South Wales (NSW Fair Trading) Creative Commons Attribution 4.0 licence.
+For information: fairtrading.nsw.gov.au/ftw/Copyright.page This publication must not be relied on as legal advice For more information about this topic, refer to the appropriate legislation.